InnovatingAI/AutoMind/README.md

 ​**AutoMind**​ is an advanced LLM agent framework that automates end-to-end machine learning pipelines by dynamically integrating domain expertise, strategic solution exploration, and adaptive code generation.
 Unlike rigid workflow-based agents, AutoMind mimics human practitioners' empirical insights to solve complex, real-world data science challenges.

+> Note: Due to some variance in the results from a single run, **multiple runs are recommended** for more reliable performance.

 ​🏆 **AutoMind**​ was evaluated on two automated data science benchmarks using different foundation model families.
 Our results demonstrate superior performance over baselines on both benchmarks:
 1. On the OpenAI's [MLE-bench](https://arxiv.org/pdf/2410.07095), AutoMind surpassed ​56.8%​​ of human participants - representing a ​13.5% improvement​ over prior state-of-the-art (AIDE).
 2. Comprehensive efficiency analysis revealed ​300% increased efficiency and ​63% lower token costs​ compared to previous SOTA approaches.